Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 • filetype: searches for files of a particular type

-• intitle: searches for pages with a specific title
+• intitle: search for pages with a specific title

-• inurl: searches for pages with a URL containing a specific term
+• inurl: search for pages with a URL containing a specific term

-• intext: searches for pages containing specific text
+• intext: search for pages containing a specific text

 For example: